How Does Advertising Work? What Makes People Buy?

 And Let’s Not Forget

-If the evil goal of advertising was to motivate a sale, the vast majority doesn’t work at all.
-If advertising were that sinister and manipulative, we’d all be running to Mcdonald’s to spend time with family and a box of McNuggets!
-Advertising is expensive and, more often than not, is a to change perceptions and increase awareness.
-Advertising, like many other marketing strategies, is a long-term strategy that has quite a bit of risk associated with it.
+If the evil goal of advertising were to motivate a sale, the vast majority wouldn’t work at all.
+If advertising were that sinister and manipulative, we’d all be running to McDonald’s to spend time with family and a box of McNuggets!
+Advertising is expensive and, more often than not, is used to change perceptions and increase awareness.
+Advertising, like many other marketing strategies, is a long-term approach that carries significant risk.

 How Advertising Makes Us Buy?

-I’m not questioning the tactics documented in this infographic, I’m questioning the motivation.
-Advertising isn’t there to trick or scare someone into buying.
-Advertising must tap into emotion for greater effect – but that doesn’t mean it’s manipulative… it means it’s relevant.
-Perhaps I’d feel more comfortable if the title was How Advertising Motivates Us to Buy.
-I’ve never seen an ad that forced me to click, but I have seen some ads that tapped directly into my needs that I clicked on.
+I’m not questioning the tactics documented in this infographic; I’m challenging the motivation behind them.
+Advertising isn’t there to trick or scare someone into making a purchase.
+Advertising must tap into emotion for greater effect, but that doesn’t mean it’s manipulative; it means it’s relevant.
+Perhaps I’d feel more comfortable if the title were How Advertising Motivates Us to Buy.
+I’ve never seen an ad that forced me to click, but I have seen some ads that directly tapped into my needs, prompting me to click.

 So instead, advertisers have created a tried-and-true arsenal of different techniques that are all aimed at getting consumer attention.
 And even if we don’t realize it all the time, these strategies all work exceptionally well.